assassinoNz/ExZodus/router/README.md

 ## Can this replace Zodios?
 Absolutely not.

-- If your workflow didn't encounter above mentioned problems, you should a definitely use Zodios.
+- If your workflow didn't encounter above mentioned problems, you should definitely use Zodios.
 It is well documented and established.

 - Zodios has many more features that won't be included in the scope of this project.